ItsAfjal-Developer/Traveluxe/README.md

 ## Project Overview
 - Traveluxe is a Concept-Based Website I Built to Strengthen My Frontend Development Skills and Gain Real-Time Experience in Secure Deployment.
-My Goal was to Design a Platform that Could Represent a Real Travel Company with Scalability, Security and Performance at Its Core.
+My Goal was to Design a Platform that Could Represent a Real Travel Company with Scalability, Security and Performance at its Core.

 ## Tech Stack
 - **HTML | CSS | JavaScript | Swiper.js | ScrollReveal | Netlify**